gshau/TheAstroImagingPlanner/README.md

 These status fields can be filtered as well for the two charts on the right.

 ### Weather
-There’s also various weather tools like the local forecast using clearoutside, NWS, and GOES satellite links and more relevant lately - a smoke forecast.
+There’s also various weather tools like the local forecast using clearoutside, NWS, and GOES satellite links and more relevant lately - an HRRR smoke forecast.

 ### Stored Data View
-I also have another tab which shows the targets with gear I want to use to capture it, the target status (pending/active/acquired/closed), and the exposure summaries.
+There is currently a second tab which shows the targets with gear I'd want to use to capture it, the target status (pending/active/acquired/closed), and the exposure summaries.
 Here’s a view of that:
 ![AstroImagingPlanner_main](screenshots/AstroImagingPlanner_stored_data_view.png)